 When it comes to the reams of PCOS influencers pushing supplements like Inositol, there is good reason to be suspicious.
 Rohini says that while Inositol is “a really promising supplement”, there has been no large-scale study proving its effectiveness for people with PCOS.

 “Not everyone can manage their symptoms of PCOS with just lifestyle,” says Rohini.
 “Some people also need medication like, for example, metformin or the birth control pill, which can really change their quality of life.”
 She adds that while the pill isn’t going to suit everyone, it’s “the most useful of all medical treatments for PCOS because it helps manage the excess of androgens, which leads to excess hair growth, acne and menstrual disorders”.
-The same applies for people with PCOS trying to fall pregnant, which can’t always be achieved through lifestyle changes alone.
+The same applies to people with PCOS trying to fall pregnant, which can’t always be achieved through lifestyle changes alone.
 “A lot of women with PCOS will need assisted reproductive technology,” says Rohini.

 When it comes to the reams of PCOS influencers pushing supplements like Inositol, there is good reason to be suspicious.
 Rohini says that while Inositol is “a really promising supplement”, there has been no large-scale study proving its effectiveness for people with PCOS.
 “We can't recommend supplements without that clear research – these supplements can be expensive, and some carry health risks.”